In most embedded computers, all code comes pre-loaded in ROM;

 security and prevention of software and/or hardware

-banana plantations are common examples.
-Since they are
+corn fields and banana plantations are common examples.

-genetically identical, any organism that defeats the defenses of
+Since they are genetically identical, any organism that defeats

-one plant can spread to all the plants.
-Intel processors and
+the defenses of one plant can spread to all the plants.

-to inject diversity into either the hardware processors or the
+another.
+Ways to inject diversity into either the hardware

-software (ideally both) would complicate the task of malware
+processors or the software (ideally both) would complicate the

-writers.
-However the monocultures exist because they provide
+task of malware writers.
+However the monocultures exist

 What, then, can we say about computing paradigms that